Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

 Faculty: Yogesh Simmhan

 Lab Description: Research in the DREAM:Lab focuses on distributed systems, Big Data platforms, scalable software platforms for ML, and distributed graph algorithms.
-We explore design and develop software platforms, data management architecutures and distributed algorithms for distributed systems like cloud computing, edge computing, accelerators and quantum computing, with applications to emerging domains like drones/UAVs, AR/VR, hyperledger and smart city/IoT.
+We explore, design and develop software platforms, data management architectures and distributed algorithms, for efficient and reliable use of distributed computing systems like cloud computing, edge accelerators and quantum computing, with applications to emerging domains like fintech, drones/UAVs, hyperledger/blockchain and smart city/IoT.
+We emphasize hands-on systems research on real distributed and cloud computing systems, software platforms and large-scale empirical evaluations.
+We also actively collaborate with IBM Research, NPCI/UPI, University of Massachusetts-Amherst, Cardiff University, University of Melbourne, etc.

-• Incremental and distributed algorithms for large streaming graphs in social netwoks and IoT
+- Distributed and temporal algorithms for large graphs and GNNs in fintech and IoT

 Students must have strong aptitude and demonstrated skills in systems software, algorithms and programming.